wituwitu/WySCHC/README.md

 python sender.py [IP] [PORT] [FILENAME] [-hv]
 ```

 As it's an offline testing, the communication shall be completed in no time.
+Many directories and subdirectories will
-The log of both scripts will be
+be created.
+The log of both scripts will be printed on the terminals, so you can see how they work.
+The receiver will
-printed on the terminals, so you can see how do they work.
-The receiver will write a text file, but this is easily
+write a text file, but this is easily
 changed manually modifying the extension of the output file in the code.
-Then, the sender will compare the original file with the output.
+Then, the sender will compare the original
+file with the output.
 If everything has gone
 according to plan, it will print "True" as its last words.

 ## Online testing